katharinalisalin/demo-bug-template/docs/bug-documentation/change-request.md

 - [ ] ...is useful to the majority of users.
 - [ ] ...matches the overall "tone" of this project.
 - [ ] ...is easy to use for authors.
-- [ ] ...is not incompatible with one existing features, themes or plugins.
+- [ ] ...is not incompatible with one existing feature, theme, or plugin.
-- [ ] ...can (ideally) be used together with all existing features, themes or plugins.
+- [ ] ...can (ideally) be used together with all existing features, themes, or plugins.
-- [ ] ...can be implemented in a way that it is accessible.
+- [ ] ...can be implemented in a way that is accessible.
 - [ ] ...can be implemented with reasonable effort.
-- [ ] ...can be implementated following the principle of progressive enhancement.
+- [ ] ...can be implemented following the principle of progressive enhancement.
 - [ ] ...can be implemented to work on all screen sizes (mobile, tablet, desktop).
 - [ ] ...can be implemented to work on all modern browsers (nope, not IE).

 If your idea does not meet all the criteria outlined in the checklist, it may be beneficial to start a discussion on our discussion board to gather feedback and input from the community.
-This can help evaluate the feasibility and potential impact of your idea, and provide a better understanding of any issues or concerns that need to be addressed before submitting a change request.
+This can help evaluate the feasibility and the potential impact of your idea, and provide a better understanding of any issues or concerns that need to be addressed before submitting a change request.